How Cannabis (Previously Referred to as “Marijuana”) Can Affect Your Dog or Cat

 - Low heart and respiratory rates

-It is a rising industry, and while there are pet-safe edible treats made from hemp and CBD oil, we still recommend not giving any substance for medical conditions unless you’ve consulted your veterinarian.
+It is a rapidly changing industry, and while there are edible treats labeled as pet-safe, we still recommend not giving any substance for medical conditions.

-Like any products, plants or medications dangerous to pets, you should store them in a place out of paws’ reach – a tall shelf or a cabinet or drawer with a child lock.
+Like any products, plants or medications dangerous to pets, you should store them in a place out of paws’ reach – a tall shelf or a cabinet or drawer with a child lock is always a safe choice.
 Using a glass jar can act as an additional safeguard; even if your pet discovers your stash, the glass container and twist-off lid are impenetrable.

-Marijuana-infused edible products pose a special danger, as many contain additional substances poisonous to pets.
-Cookies, brownies and candies containing chocolate or the sweetener xylitol can lead to a double dose of toxicity.
-If you suspect your pet has consumed a marijuana-infused product, especially one containing chocolate, seek immediate veterinary care.
+Cannabis-infused edible products pose a special danger, as many contain additional substances poisonous to pets.
+Cookies, brownies and candies containing chocolate or the sweetener xylitol can lead to a double dose of dangerous.
+If you suspect your pet has consumed a cannabis-infused product, especially one containing chocolate, contact the Pet Poison Hotline and seek immediate veterinary care.